loomchild/bountyfunding/README.md

 Requirements
 ------------
 * Python (2.7)
-* Database (SQLite / MySQL / PostgreSQL, anything supported SQLAlchemy)
+* Database (SQLite / MySQL / PostgreSQL, anything supported by SQLAlchemy)
 * Message Transfer Agent, such as Postfix or Exim
 * Trac (1.0+)
-* All python packages listed in [requirements.txt](requirements.txt)
 * Recommended: pip and virtualenv
+* Python packages listed in requirements files for individual modules

 Installation
 ------------